vinsonchuong/dotfiles/README.md

 * rxvt-unicode
 * yaourt - Used by various zsh aliases
 * zsh

+### Haskell Packages
+* hdevtools - Used by Syntastic to validate Haskell files

 ### Node Packages
 * coffee-script - Used by Syntastic to validate CoffeeScript files